OSGeo/gdal/doc/source/programs/gdal_raster_mosaic.rst

     dataset which doesn't report nodata value but is transparent in areas with no data.

+.. option:: -pixel-function

+    Specify a function name to calculate a value from overlapping inputs.
+    For a list of available pixel functions, see :ref:`builtin_pixel_functions`.
+    If no function is specified, values will be taken from the last overlapping input.

+    .. versionadded:: 3.12

 GDALG output (on-the-fly / streamed dataset)
 --------------------------------------------